Installation

 sudo ./oibus-uninstall.sh

-To run OIBus without installing as a service:
+To run OIBus without installing it as a service (useful for testing):

 ./oibus-launcher --config ./OIBusData

-Ensure the OIBusData directory exists before running this command.
+Make sure the OIBusData directory exists before running this command.
+OIBus will not be started

 Download